 The best-selling parenting book written by Bark’s very own Titania Jordan and Matt McKee is filled with real-life examples and tried-and-true conversation starters that will teach you how to have — and keep having — hard (but important) conversations with your child.

+Have you ever wanted an easy guide on how to stop spam texts or how to block spam texts?
 In the ‘90s, we dealt with telemarketers calling the family cordless phone in the middle of dinner every night.
 Today, phone frustration comes primarily in the form of spam texts sent right to our personal devices, whether we’re watching a YouTube video, messaging a friend, or trying to finish that one last level of Candy Crush after a hard day’s work.
 No one is safe from these non-stop messages, it seems.
 Kids with brand-new phones (but whose number used to belong to an adult) can be especially vulnerable to these toxic and potentially dangerous messages.
 To help restore your family’s sanity, we’ve got some pointers for how to stop spam texts.

 The Dangers of Spam Texts

 Spam texts come in a variety of flavors, from car warranties and social security scams to hackers trying to trick you into giving over your passwords.
 These scams are usually attempts to gain access to your credit card information — in good faith or on the sly.
 Oftentimes, the bad guys will try to intimidate people with the threat of jail time or huge tax fines to get them to pay money.
+These reasons alone are good enough reasons to seek tips on how to stop spam texts or how to block them altogether!

 Another danger of interacting with unknown numbers is malware.
 Clicking shady links from texts could unload a phone-damaging virus onto your device.
 While this sort of thing is more common on computers, it can still happen on phones.